wendlers/scratch-pynetsense/README.md

 15.01.2013 Stefan Wendler
 sw@kaltpost.de

 This python library provides a simple to use API for implementing [Scratch] (http://scratch.mit.edu/) networking sensor clients.
-For communicating with Scratch, the [remote seonsor protocol is used] (http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol).
+For communicating with Scratch, the [remote sensor protocol is used] (http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol).

 From the Scratch Wiki: